opengsn/docs/javascript-client/devops.md

 You can choose to deploy the default `Forwarder` from your Recipient's solidity code, or using the Truffle migrations or equivalent.

 ::: warning
-It is up to the contract with accepts relayed transactions, the one that inherits from `BaseRelayRecipient`,
+It is up to the contract with accepts relayed transactions, the one that inherits from `ERC2771Recipient`,
 :::
 to initialize the `trustedForwarder` field correctly.
 ### Configuring a [Paymaster](../contracts/index.md#paymaster) <a id="paymaster"></a>